- Over 80 years of combined experience in maintaining specialist LEV equipment

 Learn How We Helped Businesses Like Yours

 We are one of the most experienced LEV testing companies around.
 To find out more about the latest dust extraction LEV installations we've been working on, check out our Case Studies section.

 We Do Exceptional Customer Service

-Customer service forms the foundation of our business and our team takes a great deal of pride in this; we know we offer the most thorough and complete service available in our field.
+Customer service forms the foundation of our business and we take a great deal of pride in delivering the highest standard service.
+We know we offer the most thorough and complete service available in our field.